learn-co-curriculum/fe-sprite-rollovers/README.md

 }
 ```

 The code above sets the link to display block so we can give it a width and height that matches a tile of our grid 100px x 100px.
 Then we set its background image to load our sprite.
-Then to hide the text wihtin out element we set it to indent 100% pushing it outside the width of our element then by setting the overflow to hidden the text disappears.
+Then to hide the text within our element we set it to indent 100% pushing it outside the width of our element then by setting the overflow to hidden the text disappears.
 We also set the wrap to no-wrap so there is no danger of the text wrapping below and appearing anywhere inside our element.

 <a href="#" onclick="return false;" style="display:block;width:100px;height:100px;background:url(http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/css-sprite-example.png) no-repeat;text-indent: 100%;overflow:hidden;wrap:no-wrap;">Facebook</a>